Bruce Willis: 2020s: Critical decline, health problems and retirement

 In the final years of his career, Willis starred in many low-budget independent thrillers and science fiction films.
-He worked primarily with the production companies Emmett/Furla Oasis (which produced 20 films starring Willis) and 308 Entertainment Inc. Most of the films were released direct-to-video and were widely panned.
-The Golden Raspberry Awards, an annual award for the year's worst films and performances, created a dedicated category, the Worst Bruce Willis Performance in a 2021 Movie, for Willis's roles in eight films released that year.
+He worked primarily with the production companies Emmett/Furla Oasis (which produced 20 films starring Willis) and 308 Entertainment.
+Most of the films were released direct-to-video and were widely panned.
 Chris Nashawaty of Esquire described the direct-to-video films as "a profitable safe harbor" for older actors, similar to The Expendables.
 Willis would often earn US$2 million for two days' work, with an average of 15 minutes' screentime per film.
 He nonetheless featured heavily in the films' promotional materials, earning them the derogatory nickname "geezer teasers".
+The Golden Raspberry Awards, an annual award for the year's worst films and performances, created a dedicated category, the Worst Bruce Willis Performance in a 2021 Movie, for Willis's roles in eight films released that year.

 Those working on the films later said Willis appeared confused, did not understand why he was there and had to be fed lines through an earpiece.
 Days before Willis was scheduled to arrive on set for Out of Death (2021), the screenwriter, Bill Lawrence, was instructed to reduce his role and abbreviate his dialogue.
 The director, Mike Burns, was told to complete all of Willis's scenes in a single day of filming.

 On March 30, 2022, Willis's family announced that he was retiring because he had been diagnosed with aphasia, a disorder typically caused by damage to the area of the brain that controls language expression and comprehension.
 The Golden Raspberry Awards retracted its Willis category, deeming it inappropriate to give a Razzie to someone whose performance was affected by a medical condition.
-At the time of his retirement, Willis had completed 11 films awaiting release.
+At the time of his retirement, Willis had completed eleven films awaiting release.